ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 ## Install dependencies

-If you have a new Ember app, you will need these dependencies to build it with Embroider.
+You will need these dependencies to build an Embroider app with Webpack.

 - `@embroider/compat`
 - `@embroider/core`